Skip to main content

 read_user

-Grants read-only access to the authenticated user’s profile through the /user API endpoint, which includes username, public email, and full name.
-Also grants access to read-only API endpoints under /users.
+Read-only access to the authenticated user’s profile through /user, plus read-only endpoints under /users.

 read_api

-Grants read access to the API, including all groups and projects, the container registry, and the package registry.
+Read access to the API, including groups and projects.

 read_repository

-Grants read-only access to repositories on private projects using Git-over-HTTP or the Repository Files API.
+Read-only access to repositories on private projects using Git over HTTP or Repository Files API.

 write_repository

-Grants read-write access to repositories on private projects using Git-over-HTTP (not using the API).
+Read-write access to repositories on private projects using Git over HTTP.

 read_registry